 an equal wager in the “Ante” and “Blind” circles; or

-an equal wager in the “Ante” and “Blind” circles and a “Trips Bonus Wager” An Ante Wager and Blind Wager are required to play the round.
+an equal wager in the “Ante” and “Blind” circles and a “Trips Bonus Wager”.

+An Ante Wager and Blind Wager are required to play the round.

+5.2 In addition to the wagers placed in accordance with rule 5.1, where the Casino Operator offers a Progressive Jackpot, a player may also make a Progressive Jackpot Wager.
+All Progressive Jackpot Wagers shall be made and disposed of in accordance with rules 5.7, 5.14 and 5.15 and section 11.

-5.2 After two cards have been dealt to each player and the Dealer and the five Community Cards have been dealt, the remaining cards will be placed in the discard rack and the players may pick up their cards and either:
+5.3 After two cards have been dealt to each player and the Dealer and the five Community Cards have been dealt, the remaining cards will be placed in the discard rack and the players may pick up their cards and either: